Home Care Instructions

 To keep your temporaries in place, avoid eating sticky foods (gum), hard foods, and if possible, chew on the opposite side of your mouth.
 It is important to brush normally, but floss carefully and don’t pull up on the floss which may dislodge the temporary but pull the floss out from the side of the temporary crown.

 It is normal to experience some temperature and pressure sensitivity after each appointment.
 The sensitivity should subside a few weeks after the placement of the final restoration.
 Your gums may also be sore for a few days.
 Warm saline rinses (a teaspoon of salt in a cup of warm water) three times a day will help reduce pain and swelling.
-A mild pain medication may also be used, as directed by our office.
+Mild pain medication may also be used, as directed by our office.

 If your crown was planned as part of your treatment because of a crack in your tooth (also diagnosed as “Cracked Tooth Syndrome”), it is important to know that a crown, although the first course of treatment, may not fully resolve your symptoms.
 If you have pain with biting pressure, please contact Dr. Jill Colson or Dr. Chad Colson, as additional treatment may be necessary to fully resolve your dental issue.